Our Faculty

 Samantha Clark

-Associate Director & Head of Student Administration (Teaches Levels 3b and 4)
+Associate Director & Head of Student Administration

 A Bay Area native, Samantha began her training under Damara Bennett and Henry Berg while spending summer’s training at American Ballet Theater (ABT).
 She began her professional career dancing with the Oakland Ballet and Northern Ballet Theater.
 In 2004, Samantha moved to New York where she danced for the innovative Cedar Lake Ensemble , the Metropolitan Opera Ballet, and Nejila Yakin/Dance among others.